Jonathan-Greif/QBV/README.md

 A distinctive aspect of our proposed method is the fine-tuning strategy of pre-trained models using an adapted NT-Xent loss for contrastive learning, creating a shared embedding space for reference recordings and vocal imitations.
 The proposed system significantly enhances audio retrieval performance, establishing a new state of the art on both coarse- and fine-grained QBV tasks.

 ## Getting Started

+First, create a new Conda environment and install the required dependencies:

 ```
 conda create -n qbv python=3.8